Best Toggl Track alternatives for team project management (2026)

 Rating: 4.6/5 on Capterra

-- Comprehensive employee monitoring with screenshots and activity levels
+- Distributed team monitoring with optional screenshots and activity levels

-- GPS and location tracking for remote and field teams
+- GPS tracking for field teams and mobile workforces

 What users say about Hubstaff